wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 1.5.8 =
+* Added the "start at" property in the settings panel.

 = 1.5.7 =
 * Update for issue compatibility with jQuery 1.9.